-Impacts on terrestrial habitats associated with the operation of small to medium facilities include the long-term effects of habitat fragmentation, degradation, or loss of habitat associated with the limits of the solar facility and ongoing operation and maintenance activities.
+Impacts on terrestrial habitats associated with the operation of utility-scale solar facilities include the long-term effects of habitat fragmentation, degradation, or loss of habitat associated with the limits of the project and ongoing operation and maintenance activities.
 Adjacent habitats may also be affected by the long-term effects of habitat fragmentation, degradation, or loss, as well as by disturbances from humans and noise and movement from maintenance vehicles.